programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 ```

 This example illustrates how reverse engineering through hex analysis can uncover the layered nature of digital artifacts.
 What appears to be a simple image file may, in fact, be a container for additional data or hidden functionality.
 The ability to uncover and interpret these hidden structures is essential for understanding how digital objects are constructed and how their functionality can be manipulated or repurposed.

-### More fun with files

-File structures and formats are especially interesting from a historical malware research perspective.
-One of the first computer viruses discovered in the wild, the Elk Cloner virus spread by attaching itself to a disk’s boot sector and activated whenever the infected disk was inserted into an Apple II computer.[^13] Around the same time, in early hacking culture, steganography — the art of hiding code or messages in images — also became a popular topic on message boards.[^14] If you want to dive deeper into file structures and formats, check out the work of Ange Albertini, a well-known reverse engineer who explores unusual file formats.
-His presentation, "Funky File Formats," at the chaos communication congress explores the concept of polyglot files—single files that are valid under multiple formats simultaneously.
-This exploration reveals how such files can function differently depending on the application interpreting them, offering unique insights into file format manipulation.
-Building upon this, Albertini developed Mitra, a tool designed to assist in crafting files that conform to multiple format specifications, streamlining the process of creating complex polyglots.
-Additionally, his Corkami project offers a comprehensive collection of hex patterns that illustrate various file format structures and anomalies, serving as a valuable reference for understanding the binary composition of different file types.
-For us digital Historians, it is essential to understand digital media artifacts as a structured or sometimes seemingly unstructured pile of binary data.
-One of the first jobs we do is to try to understand the underlying structure of those files.
-Engaging with resources like the Corkami project can deepen your understanding of file formats and uncover the hidden complexities within digital files, enhancing your skills in reverse engineering and digital archaeology.​

 ## Reverse Engineering a cracked Commodore 64 Game